IEC-61400-15/eya_def/eya_def_tools/README.md

 # The IEC 61400-15-2 EYA DEF Python toolset

-The `eya_def_tools` package provides a toolset for working with the IEC 61400-15-2 EYA Reporting Digital Exchange Format (DEF) in the Python programming language.
-It includes a nested `pydantic` data model for the EYA DEF that is equivalent of the JSON Schema.
+The `eya_def_tools` Python package provides a toolset for working with the EYA DEF in the Python programming language.
+It includes a nested `pydantic` data model that is equivalent of the EYA DEF JSON Schema.

-This README file only briefly covers some key topics in relation to the Python package for convenient reference.
-Full details will be provided at a separate documentation site, which still needs to be developed.
+This README file only briefly covers a few key topics in relation to the Python package, for convenient reference.
+Full details will be provided on a separate documentation site, which still needs to be developed.
 The README for the EYA DEF repo is located [here](../README.md) and includes all general information (i.e. all information that is not specific to the Python package).

 ## Status

-Please note that the EYA DEF Python toolset is currently in draft status and will be subject to extension and modification.
+Please note that the EYA DEF Python toolset is currently in *draft* status and will be subject to extension and modification.
 Some elements are currently incomplete.

 ## User guidance